TomsIndex

 Tool Integration

 OpenAI-compatible web_search tool endpoint — drop into LiteLLM, LangChain, OpenRouter, or raw OpenAI function calling.
+Returns a simplified response (no verticals or meta) optimized for tool-use contexts.

 POST /v1/tools/web_search